rcauchon/app-modernization-ejb/modernize-liberty/README.md

 # modernize-liberty
-Code repository with OLD legacy code running on Websphere application server v8.5.5
+Code repository with NEW code running on Websphere Liberty profile server v21.0.0.9